22 things graduates wish they had known as freshers

 Whether or not the first year of university counts is always a talking point with students.
 But even if you go to a uni where your grades in first year don't technically count towards your final degree, this doesn't mean you can spend the year messing about and putting zero effort in.

-Uni is not easy, and lacking a basic grounding of first-year knowledge will make it much trickier to get good grades in the second year.
-Plus, your tutor will be less likely to help you out if they're concerned you haven't been making the effort already.
+Uni is not easy, and lacking a basic grounding of first-year knowledge will make it harder to get good grades in the second year.
+Plus, your tutor might be less likely to help you out if they're concerned you haven't been making the effort already.

-At uni, no one's going to chase after you if you decide not to show up to class or hand in your coursework.
+At uni, no one will chase after you if you decide not to show up to class or hand in your coursework.

 But, when you're paying such high tuition fees to be there, you'd be a fool to waste it.
 You may want to consider how much your course costs per hour.